vanesp/nodo/README.md

  The parameters for the messages we send look as follows:

-    type        = Switch (to control a switch setting) or Motion (for a motion event) location    = 1,2,3,4 (corresponding to switch etc) or 3 for Woonkamer, and 2 for Study quantity    = empty
-    value       = is 1 for a motion event, and true or false for On or Off
+    type        = Switch (to control a switch setting) or Motion (for a motion event) location    = 3 for Woonkamer, and 2 for Study.
+For a Switch these may contain values 1..4 or any other named switches if these switches are defined in the code quantity    = for a Switch this contains the body of the string to be sent to the Nodo value       = is 1 for a motion event, and a true for On, or false for Off

 Motion events are just show in the log.
 Switch events cause the app to send a command to the Nodo which switches the corresponding switch via rs-232 interface to the Nodo device.